tingerrr/hydra/README.md

 allowing you to inspect the result of `display` directly.

 `prev-filter` and `next-filter` are used to check if an element is eligible for being displayed.
-They receive the `context`, the previous and next element relative to the given `loc`, the element that is checked for is not `none`, but the other may be.
+They receive the `context`.
+The previous and next element relative to the given `loc`, the element that is checked for is not `none`, but the other may be.
 These functions are executed at most once.

 If `binding` is set to `left`/`right`, it will not display the element if it is visible on the